8 days from £1750pp plus international flights.

-Cusco, the Inca citadel of Machu Picchu, the Sacred Valley including Pisac and Ollantaytambo ... these are the highlights you can see on this excellent short trip.
+Cusco, the Inca citadel of Machu Picchu, the Sacred Valley including Pisac and Ollantaytambo and the vibrant city of Lima ... these are the highlights you can see on this excellent short trip.

 All of these extraordinary places will give you a real taste for this stunning area of Peru which is known throughout the world for its unmissable sights.
 Cusco is a colonial city built on Incan foundations.
 Take time to explore the friendly city itself, as well as outlying ruins.
 Then the more low-lying Sacred Valley is worth your time.
 Here the towns of Pisac and Ollantaytambo offer markets and more Inca ruins.
 But of course the highlight for most people is the world famous Machu Picchu.
 One of the new Seven Wonders of the World, it is unmissable and breathtaking.